jimy-byerley/numcy/proposal.md

 #### Notes

 As you can see, buffers are sharing their pointer to data through the buffer protocol and to any array class used a a view.
 Which can lead to memory corruption because the `buffer`'s pointer can change with its size.
-I doesn't happend here, because the storage used for a `buffer` is a python object `bytearray` and is ref-counted (its shared through the property `owner` to view arrays).
-So when the `buffer` reallocates to grow, the old memory lasts for as long as someone is using it.
+I won't happend in fact, because the storage used for a `buffer` is a python `bytearray` and is ref-counted (its shared through the property `owner` to view arrays).
+So when the `buffer` reallocates to grow, the old bytearray lasts for as long as something is using it.